fdevaulx/blockchain-playbook-dev/new-technology-integration/Outline.md

 3. Distributed Ledger (IPFS) / Distributed Databases  - blockchain is built on top of a technology called distributed ledgers.
 The "block chaining" feature ensures groups of transactions are immutability linked to one another and is important in an adversarial environment.
 If you are looking into a system that only needs to exchange data with trusted parties or within an organization, blockchain is likely overkill for your situation.
 Look into services like Google Cloud Spanner which offers a globally distributed, highly redundant distributed database as a service.

 Best Practices:
-1. A proper place to use this in lieu of Blockchain would be when you don't need a validation flow for the source of truth, and you are just storing the data in a distributed fashion.
+* A proper place to use this in lieu of Blockchain would be when you don't need a ordering / validation flow for the source of truth, and you are just storing the data in a distributed fashion.
+For example, when we talk about distribution of information such as the investment reports, where you aren't transferring an asset, a Distributed Ledger maybe worth investigating.
 Outline
 1. Intro
 2. Definition of the different technologies and categories